 A GOOD SKINCARE ROUTINE WILL TRANSFORM HOW YOUR SKIN (AND MAKEUP) LOOK

 Other great ingredients to look for include: green tea extract, grape extract, resveratrol, vitamin C, vitamin E, superoxide dismutase, quercetin, willow herb extract, feverfew extract, and licorice extract.
+For extra hydration, a hyaluronic acid serum/gel is a great add-on before the moisturizer step (especially in the winter months when the air tends to be dry and old).
+And of course, she can never go wrong with weekly facial masks and the options are endless.

 All cleansers are not made equal so be sure to choose based on your skin type